 To practically manage a fleet of networked print and imaging devices, secure remote management is a must.
-The device must allow authorised people to configure it, while rejecting those that are unauthorised.
+The device must allow authorized people to configure it, while rejecting those that are unauthorized.
 The process of managing the device must also be secured so that the network traffic associated with the remote management can’t be sniffed, stolen or abused.

 Lexmark devices include a variety of features to make remote device management easier, and more secure.
 These features can be configured through the device's embedded Web page.